Why this programme?

 Master’s thesis project

 The biggest part of the second year is dedicated to a master’s thesis research project.
-This is an individual research project that spans nine months.
+This is an individual research project that spans 8 months.
 You can do the project with an academic or industrial research group of your choice.
 You will outline your research plan and conduct your research within the research group.
 Your research will form the basis of your master’s thesis, which you will present to a panel of specialists.

 Brightlands Chemelot Campus